 Most cities have a wide range of annual festivals ranging from arts and theatre to music and beer.
-Some of the biggest and most popular include the Ottawa’s Winterlude in February, The Calgary Stampede in July and the Montreal International Jazz Festival in June.
+Some of the biggest and most popular include the Ottawa Winterlude in February, The Calgary Stampede in July, and the Montreal International Jazz Festival in June.

 The country invests a lot of money in education and makes it accessible to people from all backgrounds.
 Primary and secondary education is free for all, as are public high schools.
 There are also private high schools with variable termly rates.
 Students must attend school until the age of 16 or 18, depending on their province.
 Attending a university is not free, but the average tuition fees are lower than, for example in the USA or the UK.

 Unlike many other countries, you can move to Canada before you have a job.
 Options such as the Express Entry’s Federal Skilled Trades Class make it possible to move first and then look for a job.
-Currently, there are 347 occupations that qualify for a fast track entry.
+Currently, 347 occupations qualify for a fast-track entry.

 The country has a growing economy with a shortage of skilled workers, making finding a job easier.
 However, you need to do your homework as the job markets between provinces and cities can vary a lot.
 For example, Windsor and Brampton have a high unemployment rate, whereas Mississauga, Hamilton, and Guelph all have healthy job markets.

 Many companies are continuously on the lookout for highly skilled workers.
-Often, they will help non-resident employees through the visa process and with settling in your new home.
+Often, they will help non-resident employees through the visa process and with settling in their new homes.
 Another benefit is that most employees can choose to work more flexible hours.

 All Canadians are protected against discrimination and racism under the Charter of Rights and Freedoms.
 People are free to express and maintain their spiritual practices regardless of their religion or cultural heritage.